A series of pages exploring

 to the Constitution on February 3, 1865.
 For more information

 on gradual abolition, see our text of the 1780

 Q. How could there be so many term slaves in Pennsylvania in 1850, seventy years after passage of the Gradual Abolition Act?

 A. The "hundreds of children of slaves" that were still around in 1850 came as a result of many severe abuses, misunderstandings and simple disregard for the law.
-Some of the most blatant and frequent abuses occurred in Lancaster County, where the children of slaves were themselves registered as children of slaves for another twenty-eight years.
-This practice obviously would have set up an endless cycle, which would have been contrary to the spirit of the law--yet few or none were challenged in court.
-Some of these abuses were possibly a result of a misunderstanding of the law, and some were justified by the slaveholders by the pregnancy of term slaves.
-In the latter cases, additional years were added to the terms of women in bondage who became pregnant while serving their twenty-eight year term, and their children were in turn registered as slaves.
+Some of the most blatant and frequent abuses occurred in Lancaster County, where the grand-children of enslaved persons were themselves registered as children of slaves for another twenty-eight years.
+This practice obviously sets up an endless cycle very much contrary to the spirit of the law--yet few or none were challenged in court.
+Some of these abuses were the result of a misunderstanding of the law and some were justified by the slaveholders as being necessary to recover losses due to the pregnancy of term slaves.
+In the latter cases, additional years were added by the courts to the terms of enslaved women who became pregnant while serving their twenty-eight year term, and their children, once born, were themselves registered as slaves for twenty-eight years.

 Q. What were some legal methods to abolish slavery and what were some obstacles that stood in the way of abolition?

 Pennsylvania, the only method of legally abolishing slavery was the